gom9000/kis-modular-presepe-lights/boards/medium-board/README.md

 The light intensity can be varied via trimmers T4-T8, and the period of intermittence can be varied using the T1-T3 trimmers, between about 5 and 20 seconds.
 The firelight set consists of a fixed LED output and a tremolo LED output (red+orange?).
+The intermittence modules can be plugged to none, one or two drivers by J1-J5 jumpers.

 ![board-built](medium-board_built.jpg)